Accidents of inconvenience

 Had two chewable ginger capsules a day for stomach upset from the antibiotics.

 What is the point in all of this?
-That things happen.
+Those things happen.
 I was uncomfortable.
 It was inconvenient, but I had the help I needed without feeling like a burden.
 It was a reason to change some things, like switching to video calls or walking instead of running, but not an excuse to phone it in.
-It was a reason to be even more diligent about sleep and healthy eating than use it as an excuse to feel sorry for myself.
+It was a reason to be even more diligent about sleep and healthy eating than to use it as an excuse to feel sorry for myself.
 This helped me heal faster.

-Buy Becky Sansbury’s book, After the Shock, and learn how you can best help someone going through any kind of pain or crisis, whether it’s major like death, loss of a job, or medical diagnosis, or minor inconvenience like an eye that’s swollen shut, a broken toe and jacked up elbow.
+Buy Becky Sansbury’s book, After the Shock, and learn how you can best help someone going through any kind of pain or crisis, whether it’s major like death, loss of a job, or medical diagnosis, or minor inconvenience like an eye that’s swollen shut, a broken toe and a jacked up elbow.